-by Manuel Schiller and Tanner Linsley on Jan 15, 2025.
+by Manuel Schiller and Tanner Linsley on January 15, 2026.

-React Server Components are a genuine leap for React.
+React Server Components (RSC) are a genuine leap for React.
 They reduce bundle size, stream UI as it resolves, and move work off the client.

 That's what we built in TanStack Start.